Skip to main content

 ToUpper("abcd") returns "ABCD".

-This section describes use cases that can be resolved using the Property Expression API.
+This section describes common automation scenarios that you can solve using the Property Expression API.

-In some cases, a job may require that the value of a property contains a specific string.
-For this use case, we have a job that must only process if a Global Property named "Today" matches the current date.
-We must check for a string value because a date is not a simple number (integer).
-To set this up, enter the following information under the Expression Dependency tab:
+In some cases, a job may require that the value of a property matches a specific string.
+Consider a job that must only process if a Global Property named Today matches the current date.
+Because a date is not a simple number, verify the value as a string.
+To configure this, enter the following expression in the Expression Dependency tab:

 [[Today]]==[[$DATE]]